mikeroyal/Asus-ROG-Ally-Guide/Getting Started.md

   <br />
 </p>

-## Macro Shortcut Buttons for ROG Ally
+## Macro Buttons Shortcuts for ROG Ally

 [Back to the Top](#table-of-contents)